Catherine J. Mathis

-Catherine J. Mathis serves as Chief Communications Officer for McGraw-Hill Education, joining the company in May 2015.
+Catherine J. Mathis serves as Chief Communications Officer for McGraw-Hill, joining the company in May 2015.
 She is responsible for creating and executing corporate communication strategies targeted to critical business, media and education policy-related audiences, and also leads the company’s influencer and stakeholder management efforts.
-Prior to her arrival at McGraw-Hill Education, Catherine served as the Senior Vice President of Marketing and Communications for Standard & Poor’s Ratings Services.
+Prior to her arrival at McGraw-Hill, Catherine served as the Senior Vice President of Marketing and Communications for Standard & Poor’s Ratings Services.
 She was also a member of the Standard & Poor’s executive committee.

 Before that, Catherine was Senior Vice President of Corporate Communications for The New York Times Company, where she served as Chief Spokesperson.
 In 2006, Catherine was named Communicator of the Year by the New York chapter of International Association of Business Communicators (IABC).